BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-Available-technology/IVIS_Spectrum.rst

 IVIS Spectrum applications
 **************************
-The main application of the IVIS Spectrum is non-invasive in vivo optical imaging for tracking biological processes in small animal models using bioluminescence and fluorescence.
+The main application of the IVIS Spectrum is non-invasive in vivo optical imaging for **tracking biological processes** in small animal models using **bioluminescence** and **fluorescence**.
 Its high sensitivity, spectral unmixing and 3D imaging capabilities for bioluminescence and fluorescence approaches make it especially powerful for longitudinal studies in live animals.

 .. image:: ../_static/reporter_types.png